-Making Arrangements for Exam Accommodations
+Making Arrangements for Exam and Quiz Accommodations

-If you’re proctoring your own exams for students who receive accommodations, you may want to reserve a room within your department (ideally near the classroom where you will be administering the exam) and have a TA or department member supervise.
+If you’re proctoring your own exams and quizzes for students who receive accommodations, you may want to reserve a room within your department (ideally near the classroom where you will be administering the exam) and have a TA or department member supervise.

 The notification of accommodations letter you receive from students will list their approved accommodations.
 If you have any questions about these, we’d be happy to help.
 If students approach you about accommodations and you haven’t received a letter from our office, contact us to confirm whether or not they have been approved to receive accommodations.

 Visit the DR Instructor Portal to view a list of students in your course(s) who have requested accommodations.
 For assistance, view PDF instructions or a video tutorial on using the DR Instructor Portal.

 - Protect confidentiality.
 When communicating with your students about their accommodations, contact students individually or blind copy (bcc) the group email.
 If you host accommodated exams in a separate room, ask students to meet there rather than having them leave as a group at the start of the exam.

 - Reduce distractions.
 Select a room that offers privacy and reduced environmental distractions.
 A white noise machine can help buffer hallway noise.

 - Create an equitable testing environment.
 Provide your proctor with a reliable way to contact you during the exam.
 Visit the testing room throughout the exam to check on students.

 - If your course includes regular and/or pop quizzes, please review our Quiz Accommodation FAQ.

 If you are unable to make your own proctoring arrangements, Disability Resources can proctor on your behalf.
 We have a trained staff of graduate student proctors.